 Origin and insertion

 The superficial part of the muscle that lies over its deep part originates from the maxillary process of the zygomatic bone.
-It then runs sideling down and backwards to the masseteric tuberosity, a bone comb found on the lower part of the superficial side of the ramus of the mandible.
-So, the muscle fibers of this part are directed down and backwards.
+It then runs inferoposteriorly to the masseteric tuberosity found on the lower part of the superficial side of the ramus of the mandible.

-The deep part consists of straightly directed muscle fibers.
+The deep part consists of vertically directed muscle fibers.
 This part originates from the entire length of the inferior border of the zygomatic arch, and inserts onto the superficial side of the ramus of mandible, superior to the insertion of the superficial part of the muscle.

 With this position, the muscle can be easily palpated from the oral cavity along the cheek.
-Furthermore, a part of the deep fibers radiates into the anterior capsule and articular disc of the temporomandibular joint.
+Furthermore, some of the deep fibers radiate into the anterior capsule and articular disc of the temporomandibular joint.